ADHD Assessments now available at Momwell!LEARN MORE

 Words help us frame and understand our emotions.
 We do this with our toddlers and young children, showing them how to identify their feelings and say, “I’m mad,” or “I’m frustrated.”
 But this is an important tool for us as well.

-Verbalizing your feelings out loud can be even more effective than just naming them internally—not only are you framing your emotions for yourself, but you’re also modeling the process for your kids, showing them the emotional pathway of anger and teaching them how to recognize and acknowledge it.
+Verbalizing your feelings out loud can be even more effective than just naming them internally: not only are you framing your emotions for yourself, but you’re also modeling the process for your kids, showing them the emotional pathway of anger and teaching them how to recognize and acknowledge it.

 For example, we might say, “I’m starting to feel frustrated.
 I’m going to take some deep breaths to keep my body calm.”
-(Depending on your children’s age, you can adapt the narrating—but showing them the process out loud as you’re working through it can be a powerful model.)
+(Depending on your children’s age, you can adapt the narrating, but showing them the process out loud as you’re working through it can be a powerful model.)

 The Role of Temperament in Our Emotional Regulation

-Dr. Dan also said that understanding our temperament, and our child’s temperament, can help us frame our anger and navigate it differently.
+Dr. Siegel also said that understanding our temperament, and our child’s temperament, can help us frame our anger and navigate it differently.
 Research shows that some people might be more prone to anger.
 Some are more prone to sadness or distress.

 He also pointed out that our children’s temperament can play a role in our own emotional regulation as well.

-We might find ourselves more easily triggered by one child than another—and this can feel shameful.
-But it isn’t that we love one child more than the other—our children might just have different temperaments that set us off differently.
+We might find ourselves more easily triggered by one child than another, and this can feel shameful.
+But it isn’t that we love one child more than the other.
+Our children might just have different temperaments that set us off differently.

 It’s important to tune into our children’s temperament and adjust expectations where needed.